ovis-hpc/distribution/README.md

 sources from github.
 An example of modifying these scripts to work on an isolated machine is given in [OffGrid.md](OffGrid.md).

+Many sites with Internet access will need to set the https_proxy variable to enable external git repository access.
+If you see a git clone or curl or wget hung during build, interrupt it and verify https_proxy and http_proxy are set per your site guidelines.

 ## Making test packages and contributing recipes
 Make your own fork of the repository to work on unstable recipes.
 Contribute new directories (recipes) for this repository by making a pull request.

+## Packaging pre-checks
+Many recipes provide scripts that stage sources and provide precise arguments to package building utilities.
+Simple checks prior to starting long build processes can help users get the right required packages installed before building OVIS codes.
+The support/ directory provides shell script function libraries to check common prerequisites.
+As platforms evolve, some contributions may need to include alternate versions of support/package-functions.rpm.rhel7.

 ## Configuring LDMS with systemd and genders support
 Scalable configuration management of clusters is easily done using the libgenders